sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/developer-guide/creating-a-js-widget-with-the-js-generator.md

 yo liferay-js
 ```

-The example uses the answers shown below to create a React widget with all features and sample code.
+The example uses the below answers to create a React widget with all features and sample code.
 Note that the answer is No (n) to the "Do you have a local installation of Liferay for development?" question so the JAR file can be deployed manually to a Docker container.

 ```bash
 ?
 What type of project do you want to create?
 React Widget